damienbod/angular-auth-oidc-client/docs/features.md

 are supported.

-> Notice that the `ConfigLoaded` event only runs inside the `AppModule`s constructor as the config is loaded with the `APP_INITIALIZER` of Angular.
+> Notice that the `ConfigLoaded` event only runs inside the `AppModule`s constructor as the config is loaded with the `APP_INITIALIZER` of Angular inside of the lib.

 You can inject the service and use the events like this: